DC-BENCH: Dataset Condensation Benchmark: Dataset Condensation Benchmark

 \subsubsection{Compression ratios}

 A critical dimension for evaluating dataset condensation methods is their performance under different compression ratios, measured by the number of synthetic Images allocated Per Class (IPC).
 IPC is typically set by the user of the dataset, according to practical requirements such as storage budget.
+One question arising naturally is that will dataset synthesis methods continue to compress information effectively under different IPCs?
 Since the right amount of data for various scenarios might be different (e.g. larger models often require much more data to train), we expect the user to potentially select a wide range of IPCs in practice.
 As a result, it is crucial to evaluate condensation methods under various compression ratios and identify their effective ranges.
 However, previous works mainly adopt three IPCs in their evaluation: 1, 10, 50, corresponding to 0.02\%, 0.2\%, and 1\% of the training split in CIFAR-10~\cite{zhaodc, zhaodsa, zhaodm, cazenavette2022dataset}; This range is far from comprehensive.
 In contrast, we evaluate existing condensation methods for up to 1000 IPCs, covering a much wider range of compression ratios.
-The results under this setting reveal many new insights into the behavior of dataset condensation.
+The results under this setting reveal many new insights into the behavior of dataset condensation.\\ \emph{\underline{Metrics summary}: As synthesis methods compress info from a large dataset into a small one, we expect a good synthesis method to continue outperforming selection based methods under various compression ratios.}